The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Communication is a key piece of disaster and safety response today.
 Managers of major communication centers may choose a degree in public safety administration to hone their coordination and leadership skills.
 This number represents the top ten percent of the profession.

 In the private sector, most of the different roles that a graduate with a public safety admin degree might hold are lumped into the overall category of Top Executives.
 For 2021, the salary in those jobs was $98,980 per year.

 Nobody Administers Safety Like the American Military

 When you see a formation of gung-ho Marines running in full pack and body armor, armed to the gills, the fiercest warriors America has ever produced, and every single one of them is wearing a bright yellow reflective belt over their camouflage uniforms, you know right away you’re dealing with an organization that takes safety seriously.

-In fact, in CONUS based around the United States, or in other secure parts of the world, it can sometimes seem like safety is the only important thing.
-You are rarely issued live ammunition.
+In fact, in CONUS bases around the United States, or in other secure parts of the world, it can sometimes seem like safety is the only important thing.
 You’re likely to sit through endless safety briefings that may last longer than the training evolution they cover.
 Heck, there’s still a UCMJ regulation on the books outlawing dueling in the ranks.

 The American military has become a connoisseur of safety.
 And that’s a great thing if you are inclined to pursue a civilian career in the field.

 Military Force Protection and Coordination Roles Offer the Best Preparation for Public Safety Jobs